ibm-cloud-docs/messages-for-rabbitmq/reference-service-endpoints.md

 {: #service-endpoints}

 All {{site.data.keyword.databases-for}} deployments offer integration with [{{site.data.keyword.cloud_notm}} Service Endpoints](/docs/services/service-endpoint?topic=service-endpoint-about#about).
 It allows you to enable connections to your deployments from the public internet and over the {{site.data.keyword.cloud_notm}} private network.

+Service Endpoints are only available in {{site.data.keyword.cloud_notm}} Mulit-Zone Regions.
+If your deployments are in `Oslo 01` you aren't able to use private endpoints since it is a Single-Zone Region.
+Deployments in all other regions are able to use Service Endpoints.
+{: .tip}

 ## Public Endpoints